 The objective of Empretec training workshops is to develop entrepreneurship.
 In practice, this means developing a set of specific competencies and practices that can be acquired and applied by entrepreneurs.
 Training is delivered by 600 local, certified trainers and by a pool of approximately 30 international, master trainers.
 All trainers are themselves entrepreneurs.

-Target beneficiaries include micro, small and medium sized businesses; youth entrepreneurs; women entrepreneurs; and intrapreneurs.2 The Empretec programme targets SMEs with a track record of good business performance, potential entrepreneurs with promising business ideas, and start-up companies with bankable project proposals.
-Training should lead to growth, linkages with larger enterprises including , job creation and increased investment.
+Target beneficiaries include micro, small and medium sized businesses; youth entrepreneurs; women entrepreneurs; and intrapreneurs2.
+The Empretec programme targets SMEs with a track record of good business performance, potential entrepreneurs with promising business ideas, and start-up companies with bankable project proposals.
+Training should lead to Small- and medium-sized enterprise growth, linkages with larger enterprises including MNEs, job creation and increased investment.
 Empretec also supports and promotes entrepreneurship among women and provides tailored mentoring and training.
 The Women in Business Awards also contribute to realizing these aims.

-Empretec (Global Entrepeneurship Network, 2019) with the aim of inspiring young people to embrace innovation, imagination and creativity.managers or intrapreneurs to identify business opportunities.
-It also trains employees to adapt to changes, like downsizing or outsourcing, or those who have lost their job and would like to start their own businesses.
-Empretec also participates in the Global Entrepreneurship Week
+Empretec trains managers or intrapreneurs to identify business opportunities.
+It also trains employees to adapt to changes, like downsizing or outsourcing, or those World Health Organization have lost their job and would like to start their own businesses.
+Empretec also participates in the Global Entrepreneurship Week (Global Entrepreneurship Network, 2020) with the aim of inspiring young people to embrace innovation, imagination and creativity.

-Empretec contributes directly to (UNCTAD, 2015) on entrepreneurship development for more details about the link between Empretec and the SDGs.4 and its target 4.4 to substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship by 2030.
+Empretec contributes directly to Sustainable Development Goal 4 and its target 4.4 to substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship by 2030.
 It also supports SDG 8 and its target 8.3 to promote development-oriented policies for productive activities, decent job creation, entrepreneurship, creativity and innovation and in support of micro, small and medium enterprises.
-In addition, Empretec supports the achievement of the 2030 Agenda more widely, as it contributes indirectly to progress towards SDGs 1 (no poverty), 2 (zero hunger), 5 (gender equality), 10 (reduced inequalities), and 17 (partnerships for the SDGs).
-See the UNCTAD Toolbox
+In addition, Empretec supports the achievement of the 2030 Agenda more widely, as it contributes indirectly to progress towards Sustainable Development Goal 1 (no poverty), 2 (zero hunger), 5 (gender equality), 10 (reduced inequalities), and 17 (partnerships for the SDGs).
+See the UNCTAD Toolbox (UNCTAD, 2015) on entrepreneurship development for more details about the link between Empretec and the SDGs.

 Entrepreneurs train entrepreneurs in Empretec training activities